35percent/11tystarter/src/posts/decision-on-canada-water-affordable-housing-looms.md

 The planning committee report for the original planning permission estimated that the development would provide around 700 affordable homes, if the scheme was only built to its minimum limit of 2,000 units.
 500 of these would have been social rented and 200 intermediate.
 It further says that *'Increases in housing delivery up to around 3,995 new homes would lead to a proportionate increase in affordable homes'.*  Making the same calculation using this maximum number gets about 1,400 affordable homes, 1,000 social rent and 400 intermediate

-The new permission will allow BL to build just **233** social rented homes.
-The possibility of further affordable housing of any kind will then depend on viabilility reviews, mid-way through and at the end of the scheme.
-The 233 social rented homes comprise 79 already built on Plot K1 (Roberts Close), four units not delivered on Plot A1 and 150 promised as part of the next tranche of 1,000 homes, to be built on Zone L **^x3**.

 So, subtracting 233 from the minimum that could have been built gets a loss of  homes, while taking it from teh maximum gets a loss of  homes